Maryland Constitution of 1776: Background and drafting

-In the months before the beginning of the American Revolutionary War, a group of powerful Marylanders formed an association which eventually took the form of a convention in Annapolis.
+In the months before the beginning of the American Revolutionary War, a group of powerful Marylanders formed an association that eventually took the form of a convention in Annapolis.
 This group made preparations to form a new government for Maryland and sent representatives to participate in the Continental Congress.

 The eighth session decided that the continuation of an ad hoc government by the convention was not a good mechanism for governing the state and that a more permanent and structured government was needed.
 So, on July 3, 1776, they resolved that a new convention be elected that would be responsible for drawing up their first state constitution, one that did not refer to parliament or the king, but would be a government "...of the people only."
+This being said, the elite men that had power in the original colonial government did not want to lose this power under a new constitution.
+They wanted to democratize the government as little as possible in order to stay in power but also to stop any sort of uprising from gaining traction.
+The committee of men creating the constitution were very wealthy and notable in their society including Charles Carroll of Carrollton and William Paca.

 On August 1, all freemen with property elected delegates for the Maryland Constitutional Convention of 1776.
 They began meeting on August 14, drafted the constitution, and adjourned on November 11.
 The document was not submitted to the people for ratification.
 The Assembly of Freemen would not meet again, as it was replaced by the new state government established by the 1776 constitution.
 Thomas Johnson became the state's first elected governor.

+Pre-Constitution Structure of Government

+Before the Maryland Constitution of 1776, Maryland had a powerful governor that was appointed by the king of England.
+These governors had veto power over everything and authority over the entire state government.
+Each governor ruled over Maryland with concern for the needs of the British government.
+Underneath of them was one unicameral assembly that did not hold much power.
+The government was not split into branches as it was after the constitution with legislative and executive, but was rather one unit.
+Citizens that were qualified to vote based on property requirements were only able to vote for one office, which was their representative in the assembly.
+In addition to property restrictions, there were also restrictions based on religion as you were only able to be Christian and a Protestant in order to hold citizenship.